Haroldo Conti: Biography

-In 1962 he published his first novel Sudeste (translated as "South-East" - second edition titled "Southeaster"), which won the Fabril Prize and appeared on the Primera Plana best-sellers list in 1963.
 In 1964 his book of short stories Todos los veranos ("Every Summer") received the second Premio Municipal.
 In 1967 his novel Alrededor de la jaula ("Around the cage") won an award at the Veracruz University in Mexico.

-The novel "En vida" [translated as "In Life"], was awarded the Premio Barral in Spain in 1971, Mario Vargas Llosa and Gabriel García Márquez being amongst the jurors.
+The novel "En vida" — translated as "In Life" and published by Immigrant Press (2018) — was awarded the Premio Barral in Spain in 1971, Mario Vargas Llosa and Gabriel García Márquez being amongst the jurors.

 Between 1967 and 1976 he taught Latin at Liceo Nacional Nº 7 in Buenos Aires.
 In the early 1970s he travelled to Cuba as a jury member for the Casa de las Américas.
 He continued to win prizes and awards for his work and in 1975 his final novel Mascaró, el cazador americano ("Mascaró, the American hunter") won the Casa de las Américas Prize.
+A selection from amongst his three collections of short stories (and including one or two not included in these) was translated and published by Immigrant Press in 2023 under the title "Perfumed Nights".

 Conti was warned by a serving officer at the time of the military coup in March 1976 that his name was included on a list of "subversive agents".
 He was detained with Marta Acuña (who managed to escape with her daughter and Ernesto) at their apartment at Fitz Roy Street 1205, Buenos Aires on May 5, a house that has since been extensively remodelled.

 In 1979, the Ministry of Education sent a letter claiming that Conti had retired in order to "carry out various tasks".
 He is currently included on the list of the permanently disappeared.